-- Chair of Senate, or nominee. - Independent observer nominated by the Director of Learning, Teaching and Quality Enhancement. - Any person(s) invited at the discretion of the Chair whose presence, in the opinion of the Chair, is necessary for effective decision-making and who could assist in the deliberations of the Board of Examiners in an advisory capacity. - 5.2.3.
+- Chair of Senate, or nominee. - Independent observer nominated by the Head of Academic Quality and Portfolio Management. - Any person(s) invited at the discretion of the Chair whose presence, in the opinion of the Chair, is necessary for effective decision-making and who could assist in the deliberations of the Board of Examiners in an advisory capacity. - 5.2.3.
 There will be no formal numerical quorum established for meetings of a Board of Examiners.
 Quoracy shall be determined by the Chair.
 Quorum will not be established without the presence of the Chair. - 5.2.4.
-If an External Examiner cannot attend a meeting either in person or virtually (through, for example, MS Teams, or other telephone or video conferencing platforms), the Chair must obtain the approval of the Vice-Chancellor (or nominated delegate) in advance the Board of Examiners to take place.
-This should be recorded in the minutes. - 5.2.5.
-If the External Examiner(s) is not able to attend the meeting of the Board, they must be notified of the outcomes ex post facto and be invited to endorse the decision/results.
-All decisions taken by a Board of Examiners remain provisional until confirmed/endorsed by the appropriate External Examiner(s), subject to Section 5.2.5.1: - 5.2.5.1.
-If it not possible to secure endorsement from an External Examiner before the stated date by which students shall be notified of results, the Chair shall ratify the decisions and notify the External Examiner(s) accordingly.
-This must be recorded in the minutes as a secretary note and the Vice-Chancellor notified. - 5.2.6.
-All members of the Board of Examiners under Section 5.2.1 shall have equal standing and shall enjoy equal voting rights.
+If an External Examiner cannot attend a meeting either in person or virtually (through, for example, MS Teams, or other telephone or video conferencing platforms), the Chair must obtain the approval of the Vice Chancellor (or nominated delegate) in advance the Board of Examiners to take place.
+This should be recorded in the minutes.